mukhtorov/houzing/README.md

-# Getting Started with Create React App
+# Getting Started with Webbrain Academy

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is available on github [Houzing](https://github.com/mukhtorov/houzing).

+# can see the DEMO [Houzing](https://netlify.com/mukhtorov/houzing).

 ## Available Scripts